Chandu-003/Hybrid-Deep-Learning-NIDS/README.md

 ---

 ## 🚀 Future Enhancements
-- Incorporate more advanced machine learning algorithms for comparison.
-- Expand the dataset to include diverse ransomware families.
+- Integrate additional datasets for improved generalization.
-- Deploy the system using Docker for easier distribution.
+- Optimize the model for real-time deployment.
+- Add support for containerized deployment using Docker.

+---

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---